-- Secure and reliable exchange of messages between parties - Message structure for packaging the actual content "Just another" kind of packaging - → Behavior of message service handler (MSH) - " This is something "new"! - → Doesn't define a spec. interface (data format + semantics, not API)! - Can be implemented in Java or C, with different names, etc.! - Extension to SOAP and "SOAP Messages with Attachments" - Optional: Reliable messaging - → Ensuring messages are delivered e.g. exactly once - Ensuring information survives any single failure - Optional: Message ordering - → Ensuring messages arrive in specific order (at application!) - Optional: Multi-hop messaging (using intermediaries)
+- Secure and reliable exchange of messages between parties - Message structure for packaging the actual content "Just another" kind of packaging - → Behaviour of message service handler (MSH) " This is something "new"! - → Doesn't define a spec. interface (data format + semantics, not API)!
+Con be implemented in love or C with different names, etc.! - Can be implemented in Java or C, with different names, etc.! - Extension to SOAP and "SOAP Messages with Attachments" - Optional: Reliable messaging - → Ensuring messages are delivered e.g. exactly once - → Ensuring information survives any single failure - Optional: Message ordering - → Ensuring messages arrive in specific order (at application!) - Optional: Multi-hop messaging (using intermediaries)